 There is also evidence they may help prevent or slow the development of various cancers, including breast cancer and cancers of the gastrointestinal tract.

 Cruciferous vegetables, such as broccoli, cauliflower, and kale, contain beneficial nutrients, including vitamin C, vitamin K, and manganese.

-One review recommends
+One review suggests

-Carrots contain several essential nutrients including vitamin K, vitamin A, and antioxidants.
+Carrots contain several essential nutrients, including vitamin K, vitamin A, and antioxidants.

 Carrots also contain high amounts of beta-carotene, which is responsible for the distinct orange color.

 Recent studies reveal that beta-carotene plays a vital role in supporting the immune system and may prevent certain types of cancer.

 Another analysis shows that higher consumption of carrots results in a